 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The portfolio's largest allocations are in sectors having some economic sensitivity, including information technology, consumer discretionary, and industrials and business services.
+The portfolio has large allocations in economically sensitive sectors, including consumer discretionary, information technology, and industrials and business services.
 We favor companies that can generate durable earnings and stable cash flow growth.
-We intend to avoid traditionally defensive sectors, including consumer staples, telecommunication services, and utilities, which we believe will be challenged to generate steady, above-average growth.
-Our holdings in the health care and energy sectors were solid performance contributors, while our large allocation to information technology performed poorly.
-We don't make big portfolio shifts based on economic forecasts; bottom-up stock selection largely determines the portfolio's allocations.
+We largely avoid traditionally defensive sectors, including consumer staples, telecommunication services, and utilities, which we believe will be challenged to generate steady, above-average growth.
+The portfolio's holdings in the consumer discretionary, information technology, and health care sectors were the best absolute and relative performance contributors in the third quarter.
+Although industrials and business services holdings posted strong absolute returns, stock selection detracted from the portfolio's comparison with the benchmark.
+We do not make big portfolio shifts based on economic forecasts; bottom-up stock selection largely determines the portfolio's allocations.

-We believe that the market has already discounted many of the global market challenges and that the valuations for many high-quality companies remain reasonable.
-Policy and regulatory risks are the primary variables that could derail a recovery.
-However, even if the proper policy choices are pursued, it may take considerable time for meaningful improvement in budget deficits and economic growth.
-Despite the strong first-quarter rally, the earnings and free cash flow yields on stocks are compelling.
-We think that high-quality, large-cap growth stocks can deliver attractive returns relative to other financial investments.
-We will attempt to take advantage of market volatility and investor uncertainty to identify fundamentally sound companies that can generate double-digit earnings and durable cash flow growth when they are out of favor.
+We believe that the valuations for many high-quality companies remain reasonable.
+U.S. consumer sentiment has benefited from a period of deleveraging, a modest inflation environment, and significant gains in household net worth.
+Despite the strong year-to-date rally, the earnings and free cash flow yields on stocks are compelling.
+We think that there is room for high-quality, large-cap growth stocks to continue to appreciate in price and deliver attractive returns relative to other financial investments.
+We will attempt to take advantage of market volatility and investor uncertainty to buy fundamentally sound companies that can generate double-digit earnings and durable cash flow growth when they are out of favor.